stremsdoerfer/Nikka/README.md

 ### Without Provider

 In some cases, it doesn't make sense to define a provider because you already have a full URL.
 You can use the Default Provider for that extent.
-It allows you to send a request by passing a route object with its full path.
+It allows you to send a request by passing a route with its full path.

 ```swift
 DefaultProvider.request(Route(path:"https://my-website.com/api/user/1")).responseJSON { (response:Response<Any>) in